Aladdin4u/form-auto-filler/README.md

 ### Usage

 - All form input element must include name attribute for extension to work well
-- name attribute can in snake_case, camelCase, PascalCase
+- name attribute can be in snake_case, camelCase, or PascalCase

 ```
 <form>